core-wg/resource-directory/draft-ietf-core-resource-directory.md

     86400 (24 hours) SHOULD be assumed.

   con :=
   : Context (optional).
-This parameter sets the scheme, address, port and path at
+This parameter sets the Default Base URI under which
-    which this server is available in the form scheme://host:port/path.
+    the request's body are be interpreted.
+The URI scheme provided MUST allow a path component, but the path component of the Context parameter MUST be empty.
+The parameter is therefore of the shape "scheme://authority" for HTTP and CoAP URIs.

     In the absence of this parameter the scheme of the protocol, source address and source port of the register request are assumed.
 This parameter is mandatory when the directory is filled by a third party such as an commissioning tool.
-When con is used, scheme and host are mandatory and port and path parameters are optional.

-    If the endpoint uses an ephemeral port to register with, it MUST include the con: parameter in the registration to provide a valid network path.
+    If the endpoint uses an ephemeral port to register with, it MUST include the con parameter in the registration to provide a valid network path.

     If the endpoint which is located behind a NAT gateway is registering with a Resource